 There are a few options available to families who would like to start saving money for costs that will occur after the transition into adulthood.
 We have an article, “Planning for the Financial Future of a Child with Multiple Disabilities: Steps 1 Through 12,” that walks you through several of the options.
-Recently, the Able Act was passed, which provides new options that are similar to college savings plans.

 Person-centered planning is usually undertaken with a team of people consisting of your family, other important people in your child’s life, and special educators involved with your child.
 These meetings should take place regularly—how often will depend on your child and your wishes—and should remain separate from other school-related meetings.

 - The meeting focuses on your child with visual and multiple disabilities.
 It is not an IEP meeting where various professionals share assessment results and plan the IEP.
 Typically, a future-planning meeting happens before the IEP meeting.
 Your child is very much involved in the meeting.

 - The meeting looks at your child now, in the near future, and in the distant future (5-10 years from now).
 Spending time looking at your child’s and family’s wishes for the distant future will guide the team in identifying the people who can support your child in achieving goals, the activities your child enjoys doing that can be built on to reach their goals, and the other people and resources your team might ask to join you to support your child’s journey toward reaching their goals.